windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/package-system.md

     controller: Roses
 ```

+Different from the global routing, you don't need to write all controller namespace, just write controller short name,
+the package will auto find this controller.
+For example: `controller: Sakura` will find `Flower\Controller\Sakura\{action}` to execute.

 We have to register this routes to root routing file.
 Open `/etc/routing.yml` And add this route profile.

 ``` yaml